 Surface preparation before sealing your concrete countertop is the essential first step to ensure success with any topical concrete countertop sealer, including Omega Concrete Countertop Sealer.
 The condition your concrete needs to be in before sealing is straightforward and easy to achieve:

 - It should cure for several days after casting.

 - Its profile should be microscopically rough.
 This is done by etching, wet sanding by hand, or machine honing.

-- It should be clean and dry.
+- It should be dry.

 - You should also ensure that the environment you will seal in is suitable.

 IMPORTANT: DO NOT DRY GRIND TO PREPARE THE SURFACE.
 Dry grinding is not the same as wet grinding, even with the same 200 grit.
 Dry grinding/polishing tends to burnish the concrete surface, making it too smooth for good sealer adhesion.
 See this article for more information about why, and also what to do it you already dry ground.

 Your concrete should be allowed to cure for several days after casting, following good concrete curing practices.
 This ensures the cement matrix is maturing and the internal moisture levels have been reduced to low levels.
 For some concrete mixes this happens in a few days, for others it will take longer; you will need to set the time between casting and sealing based on the quality of the concrete you are working with and the conditions it is cured in.
 With most quality concrete countertop mixes, 2 days following casting is a good start, although more time should be given during cooler periods, and more time is always better if you have time to give.
 For best results let your concrete cure for at least 4 days prior to sealing.

 Summary: If you want the best results, give it time.
 If you are in a rush, then don’t expect the best results.